Inspired Self-Exploration with Class Selection

 Research Method 02: Teacher and Administer Contextual Inquiries

-In order to understand all of our stakeholders, I interviewed about 10 teachers and school administrators to get their thoughts about how students decide classes, their part in the course registration process, and what they think of it.
+In order to understand all of our stakeholders, I interviewed 10 teachers and school administrators.

 Teachers like seeing the long-term growth and progress of students.